 Best & Worst ETFs and Mutual Funds: Small-cap Growth Style

-The small-cap growth style ranks ninth out of the twelve fund styles as detailed in my style roadmap.
-It gets my Dangerous rating, which is based on aggregation of ratings of 12 ETFs and 478 mutual funds in the small-cap growth style as of July 19, 2012.
-Reports on the best & worst ETFs and mutual funds in every sector and style are here.
+The small-cap growth style ranks eighth out of the twelve fund styles as detailed in my style rankings for ETFs and mutual funds.
+It gets my Dangerous rating, which is based on aggregation of ratings of 11 ETFs and 493 mutual funds in the small-cap growth style as of October 19, 2012.
+Prior reports on the best & worst ETFs and mutual funds in every sector and style are here.

 To identify the best and avoid the worst ETFs and mutual funds within the small-cap growth style, investors need a predictive rating based on (1) stocks ratings of the holdings and (2) the all-in expenses of each ETF and mutual fund.
 Investors need not rely on backward-looking ratings.
 My fund rating methodology is detailed here.

 Investors should not buy any small-cap growth ETFs or mutual funds because none get an Attractive-or-better rating.
 If you must have exposure to this style, you should buy a basket of Attractive-or-better rated stocks and avoid paying undeserved fund fees.
 Active management has a long history of not paying off.

 Get my ratings on all ETFs and mutual funds in this style on my free mutual fund and ETF screener.

 Figure 1: ETFs with the Best & Worst Ratings

 * Best ETFs exclude ETFs with NAV less than 100 million.

 Rydex S&P Smallcap 600 Pure Growth (NYSE: RZG), Vanguard S&P Small-Cap 600 Growth ETF (vVIOG), and First Trust Small Cap Growth AlphaDEX Fund (NYSE: FYC) are excluded from Figure 1 because their total net assets (TNA) are below $100 million and do not meet our liquidity standards.